-Consider this week five days of saying thank you.
+Consider this week our way of saying thank you.
 Without your readership, your emails, and your willingness to spread the word, Dappered wouldn’t exist.
 The collection of good guys who frequent this corner of the internet is by far the greatest achievement of this website.
-And to say thank you, we’ve put together five, splurge-worthy giveaways that’ll hopefully express our gratitude.
+And to say thank you, we’ve put together some splurge-worthy giveaways that’ll hopefully express our gratitude.
 Welcome to Dappered’s Reader Appreciation Week.
 Good luck, and thanks a million.

 Total and complete game-changer.

 That accurately describes Ledbury’s slightly lowered second button.
 It makes their shirts look perfect when the top button is unbuttoned.
 Not too uptight like normal shirts, with their standard, higher placed second button.
 And not too cheesy/chest-hairy, like normal shirts when two buttons are undone.
 Just a perfect “V”.
 That’s what that slightly lowered, brilliantly placed second button on Ledbury shirts accomplishes.

 Whoever came up with the lowered 2nd button at Ledbury?
 I’d like to buy you a drink.

 And it’s not just the button stance that makes Ledbury shirts worth saving up for.
 The European milled fabrics are second-to none, with their fine-twills being exceptional every-day dress shirts.
 And their collars?
 Their collars are fantastic.
 The canvassed interlining means a pair of decent weight collar stays will keep your collar at attention all day long.

 Their shirts come in two fits.
 The Classic Fit is actually more of an athletic cut, which is good for the broader chest/shoulder guys (although the super inverted triangle types might need a bit of tailoring at the waist).
 Their Slim Fit is nice and trim, without looking shrink-wrapped on most frames.

 Ledbury’s pale blue on their fine twill with a mid-spread collar.